ellingrj/ISA401-Final-Project/README.md

 4. Dataset Integration:
 All variables were combined into a single structured dataset, enabling cross‑platform comparisons and correlation analysis.
 The final dataset included 15 different platforms and 22 different metrics.

+View our presentation on the technical aspects of this project [here](https://www.youtube.com/watch?v=DyNn4ho0vrg).

 5. Exploratory Data Analysis:
 We examined...